 - Built high-speed processing of large data files (up to 10 GB).

 - Wrote code to split a file in chunks with the additional requirement that the split happens on a line end (since they were line-oriented text files).

 - Facilitated multithreaded processing of large files without running out of memory.

 - Processed the data while downloading it so that processing was over in 1m 33s for a file where the download alone took around 1m 27s.

 - Made extensive use of unit tests.

 - Transitioned two internal projects from using SIC codes to NAICS, one written in Python and one in Java.
-The projects had an original estimate of six months; we managed to finish them in three (I was the only developer on the Java project and also participated in the changes to the Python project).
+The projects had an original estimate of six months.
+We managed to finish them in three.

 - Generated new aggregation reports based on risk industry groups and sectors (based on the newly added NAICS codes).

 - Added new permissions to enable finer control on who is allowed to make specific changes in the Java project UI.